 - (a) Temporary pedestrian crossings should be located outside of Tree Protection Zones.
-If this is not possible, construction of crossings on existing hard surfaces (asphalt) must: - (i) require no excavations for drop kerbing unless a non-destructive excavation has confirmed no root activity within the area of proposed excavation - (ii) be located outside of tree plots.
-If this is not possible, your Tree Protection Plan must identify suitable ground protection measures that are permeable and will minimise compaction - (iii) minimise the level of canopy pruning. - (b) Construction of crossings through existing grassed nature strips must: - (i) require minimal excavation in accordance with your Tree Protection Plan - (ii) ensure suitable ground protection measures are used that are permeable and will minimise compaction.

-(c) If a temporary pedestrian crossing is proposed to be constructed within a Tree Protection Zone, you must submit a Tree Protection Plan (see 11.2.2 Tree Protection Zones and 11.2.3 Tree Protection Plans) with your permit application that meets all requirements outlined in Section 11 and shows the proposed crossing in relation to the nearby public tree(s).
+If this is not possible, construction of crossings on existing hard surfaces (asphalt) must: - (i) require no excavations for drop kerbing - (ii) be located outside of tree plots.
+If this is not possible, your Tree Protection Plan must identify suitable ground protection measures that are permeable and will minimise compaction - (iii) minimise the level of canopy pruning. - (b) Construction of crossings through existing grassed nature strips must: - (i) require no excavations - (ii) ensure suitable ground protection measures are used that are permeable and will minimise compaction. - (c) If a temporary pedestrian crossing is proposed to be constructed within a Tree Protection Zone, you must submit a Tree Protection Plan (see 11.2.2 Tree Protection Zones and 11.2.3 Tree Protection Plans) with your permit application that meets all requirements outlined in Section 11 and shows the proposed crossing in relation to the nearby public tree(s).